openacid/slimarray/README.md

 ### Data Structure

-PolyArray splits the entire array into segments(Seg), each of which has 1024 numbers.
+SlimArray splits the entire array into segments(Seg), each of which has 1024 numbers.
 And then it splits every segment into several spans.
 Every span has its own polynomial.
 A span has 16*k numbers.
 A segment has at most 64 spans.